THE VEGAN MOVEMENT

 When they say that a vegan is judging them, they mean that the vegan is forming a negative opinion about them based on thoughts, feelings, and observed behavior.

 And ironically, JUDGING is exactly what they are doing with regard to chickens, pigs, cows, etc., as exemplified in this comic by Vegan Sidekick (below).
-To prove that point, simply ask them if they eat dogs and cats.
+To prove that point, simply ask them if they eat dogs or cats, or if they consume canine or feline mammary secretions.
+They are making judgments about specific species.
+In their estimation, dogs and cats deserve to live happy and free, but cows, pigs, chickens, and turkeys are nothing more than “food” animals.
+Those animals exist for exploitation and slaughter by humans.
+That is a judgment.

 Call them out on how THEY are actually doing the JUDGING when they accuse you of judging them!

-And emphasize that all you have done is given them factual information; therefore, if they feel judged by you, then there must be a reason they feel that way (perhaps GUILT...because they know exactly what happens to the animals who suffer and die to create and become their food).
+And emphasize that all you have done is given them factual information; therefore, if they feel judged by you, then there must be a reason they feel that way——perhaps it’s GUILT...because they know exactly what happens to the animals who suffer and die to create and become their food.

 “SHOOTING THE MESSENGER”